 Call an Attorney to Discuss Your BAC Test Results

-To ensure you are not convicted based off of a false BAC reading, make sure you carefully document everything you ate or drank prior to the arrest.
+To ensure you are not convicted based on a false BAC reading, make sure you carefully document everything you ate or drank prior to the arrest.
 You should also be aware that certain medications, such as cough syrup, have the potential to affect BAC test results, so note down any you took in the last 24-48 hours as well.

-Review this information and any medical conditions you have with a highly experienced Missouri DWI lawyers in KC Mo, like the partners at The Missouri DWI & Criminal Law Center.
+Review this information and any medical conditions you have with highly experienced Missouri DWI lawyers in KC Mo, like the partners at The Missouri DWI & Criminal Law Center.
 While being on a low-carb diet or eating certain foods may have the potential to influence your BAC, keep in mind these are just uncontrolled variables.
-It takes working closely with a skilled DWI attorney to device a defense that leverages facts such as these and challenges unreliable forms of evidence, such as BAC test results.
+It takes working closely with a skilled DWI attorney to devise a defense that leverages facts such as these and challenges unreliable forms of evidence, such as BAC test results.

 Field Sobriety Tests: Are Designed for Failure?

 Field sobriety tests, also called roadside sobriety tests, are typically conducted prior to a DWI arrest.
 Legally, you are not required to submit to a field sobriety test.
 Refusing a field sobriety test will likely result in an arrest, but it would not involve an automatic license suspension, which follows any chemical test refusal.
 That said, many argue field sobriety tests are a trap designed to fail even sober drivers.

-In reality, the main drawback is that they are subjective and unreliable, while BAC tests using a breath, blood or urine sample are held to more rigorous scientific standards.
+In reality, the main drawback is that they are subjective and unreliable, while BAC tests using a breath, blood, or urine sample are held to more rigorous scientific standards.
 Some also argue it is possible for an intoxicated person to “pass” a field sobriety test.
-Inaccuracies aside, the battery of tests is usually comprised of:
+Inaccuracies aside, the battery of tests is usually comprised of the following: